The live workshop premiere of The Glassblower's Daughter is now but a pleasant memory.

 Chinedu Ibiam (Colonist, Ensemble) Chinedu is proud to be in this production of The Glassblower’s Daughter.
 A 2021 graduate of Bridgewater State University, some of Chinedu’s favorite roles were in shows such as Big Fish (The Witch, First Parish Players), Antigone Ablaze!
 (Ismene/Ensemble, Bridgewater State University; KCACTF Musical Theatre Scholarship Audition Nomination), and Urinetown (Tiny Tom, Bridgewater State University).
 Check out her Instagram @chinadidwhat and her website chineduibiam.com for more fun and to see what she’ll be up to next.
 Much love to her parents, siblings, Lee and Kyana!

 Jenny the Juggler (Juggler) has been “Boston’s Best and Only” Female Professional Juggler since 1997.
 A graduate of the Dell’Arte International School of Physical Theatre in Blue Lake, California, she has also studied with renowned masters of variety theatre including Marcel Marceau, Avner “the Eccentric” Eisenberg, Fred Garbo, and others.
 She enlivens festivals and events around New England, juggles for Red Sox fans at Fenway Park, and conjures the healing power of laughter as a medical clown at Boston Children’s Hospital with fellow performers of "The Laughter League."
-She is thrilled to be joining the incredibly skilled and talented cast of The Glassblower’s Daughter for the world premiere of this brand-new musical fairy tale.
+She is thrilled to be joining the incredibly skilled and talented cast of The Glassblower’s Daughter.

 Devon Kaplan (Captain Shrug) A passionate 25-year-old, Dev is a graduate from Roger Williams University with magna cum laude honors; he majored in the performing arts and minored in creative writing.
 He genuinely values betterment, optimism, and honesty.
 He loves to develop his many talents which include, but are not limited to, acting, singing, dancing, piano, public speaking, and weight-lifting.
 When not improving his talents, he thoroughly enjoys going out socializing, listening to electronic dance music, video gaming, spending time with his close friends, being with his pet cats, and going on adventures.